List of Magic: The Gathering keywords: Emerge

 Emerge is an ability allowing the player to pay an alternate mana cost by sacrificing a creature and paying the difference between the Emerge cost and the sacrificed creature's converted mana cost.
 It appears in Shadows over Innistrad on Eldrazi creatures.

 Entwine

 This ability is written Entwine (cost).
 All cards with entwine are modal spells with two choices.
 Normally, a player chooses one mode or the other.
 If the card's entwine cost is paid in addition to its regular cost, both effects happen.
 Entwine appears in the Mirrodin block.

 Epic

-Epic has two effects: first, after a player casts a spell with epic, they can no longer cast spells for the remainder of the game.
-However, at the beginning of each of they upkeeps for the rest of the game, the player puts a new copy of the epic spell on the stack.
+Epic has two effects: first, after a player casts a spell with epic, once that spell resolves, they can no longer cast spells for the remainder of the game.
+However, at the beginning of each of their upkeeps for the rest of the game, the player puts a new copy of the epic spell on the stack.
 This does not count as "casting" it (so it does not become a useless ability) and no mana payment is required.
 Epic appears only on a cycle of five rare sorceries in Saviors of Kamigawa.